 All other kinds of incidental payments should be paid to or from a personal account to avoid forfeiting your dormant status.
-If and when your company becomes active, you should open a dedicated bank account as soon as possible to keep your company finances in order.
+If and when your company becomes active, you should open a business bank account as soon as possible to keep your company finances in order.

-Can I make my company bank account dormant?
+Can I make my business bank account dormant?

-Bank accounts are never officially dormant until they are closed; therefore, if your company is not trading and it is not spending or receiving any money, you should close the account.
-There is no need to have one when you are not trading.
+Bank accounts are never officially dormant until they are closed.
+If your company is not trading and is not spending or receiving any money, you should close the account.
+There is no benefit to having one if you are not trading.

 Before doing so, you should ensure all bills and other liabilities are paid, including bank charges and fees.
-Cancel all direct debits and standing orders.
-Contact all suppliers and service providers to ensure no further payments will be taken.
+Cancel all direct debits and standing orders, and contact your suppliers and service providers to ensure no further payments will be taken.
 When you are confident that everything is in order, call or visit your local branch to close the account.

 How to add a new director to a business bank account

 Every bank has its own regulations and protocols for adding directors and other authorised signatories to business bank accounts.
-Therefore, you should contact your bank to determine the requirements for changing your banking mandate.
+You should contact your bank to determine the requirements for changing your banking mandate.

-Ordinarily, however, a new director will be required to visit a branch in person to provide photographic ID (passport, driving licence, or National Identity card) and a recent credit card/utility bill for address verification (mobile phone bills are not accepted).
+Generally, however, a new director will be required to visit a branch in person to provide photographic ID and proof of address documentation.
 The new director will probably be asked to provide the following details:

 - Title and full name, including middle name(s) and any previous name(s)